simonecorsi/awesome/README.md

 *   [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 2,400+ contributors) framework for managing your zsh configuration.
 Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool that makes it easy to keep up with the latest updates from the community.

 *   [supercrabtree/k](https://github.com/supercrabtree/k) - k is the new l, yo

-*   [nikitavoloboev/myworkflow](https://github.com/nikitavoloboev/myworkflow) - Place to share what you use.
-Apps/CLIs/Libraries/Configs/..

 *   [tj/git-extras](https://github.com/tj/git-extras) - GIT utilities -- repo summary, repl, changelog population, author commit percentages and more